16lbs of fat loss & 2.5 months later on the potato diet

 A minimal amount of extra work or exercise

-I like my exercise, but actual exercise wouldn’t be required beyond people who have already lost a lot of fat.
+I enjoy my exercise, but actual exercise wouldn’t be required beyond those who have already lost a significant amount of fat.
 I would recommend strength training for them specifically.

 It cannot feel bad or be an uncomfortable experience

-Since I’m exploring/experimenting with this, I can feel like this a little bit, but the end products cannot feel like this.
+Since I’m exploring and experimenting with this, I can feel a little like this, but the end products cannot.

 No explicit calorie accounting or other boring things